wandb/text-extraction/README.md

 your boards.

-NOTE: this repo currently relies on unreleased weave and wandb changes, so you need to use the weave server on localhost in devmode instead of weave.wandb.ai
+NOTE: this repo currently relies on unreleased weave and wandb changes, so you need to use the weave server on localhost in devmode instead of weave.wandb.ai.
+To do this, checkout https://github.com/wandb/weave, set it up, `cd weave-js`, `yarn dev`

 You can also see the underlying artifacts at https://wandb.ai/<entity>/<project>/artifacts